tkidman/shifty/readme.md

 the second for a non pay week.
 Shifty considers 13/3/2017 to be a Monday of a payweek.
 The column headers in the example spreadsheet use 'P' and 'N' to denote a Pay week and Non pay week.
+* If exporting from google sheets, make sure you don't have lots of empty cells.
+Delete any unnecessary columns and rows from the google sheet!
+This can reduce the size of your exported excel file from 3MB to 25KiBs.
+It will be much faster to upload, and will be much faster for shifty to process too.
+Feel free to add as many shifts and employees as you want, though.
+* Shifts have a shift type, currently the shift types are: Standard, ResponsibleOfficer, AAL, SLC, Reference, and Backup.
+Use the 'Shifts' sheet to specify the shift type.
+* Staff members can be assigned shift types they can work through the columns on the 'Staff' sheet.
+Use Y to indicate that a staff member can work the shift type.
+If the column is empty, then the staff member should not work the shift type, except for Standard shifts - in that case you need to use N to show that they should not work that type of shift.

 ## How does it work?